 For example, let’s consider a company based in the UK, which has clients in India and the US.
 The organization can then invest in international toll-free numbers, which are operational in these countries.
 In such a case, clients in India and America can call in the designated toll-free numbers at zero charges, after which the calls can be forwarded to the main office in the UK.

-If you are on a lookout for the ideal toll-free number package, why don’t you try CallHippo?
+If you are on the lookout for the ideal toll-free number package, why don’t you try CallHippo?
 This industry leader is renowned for offering “time-bound, cost-effective, and business-specific toll-free numbers” on a global platform.
-Not only do they offer customized packages and flexible plans, but they also come with multiple features such as call forwarding, auto-call recording, call transferring, IVR, on-hold music, voicemail transcription, time-and-day scheduling, and in-built CRM integration”!
+Not only do they offer customized packages and flexible plans, but they also come with multiple features such as call forwarding service using a toll-free phone number, auto-call recording, call transferring, IVR, on-hold music, voicemail transcription, time-and-day scheduling, and in-built CRM integration”!

 Domestic Toll-Free Numbers